top of page

 I LOVE and value Amanda Seales' heart and her humor.
 Her creative genius, political acumen, and her moral leadership at this time.
 I know that she's inspired hundreds of thousands of her followers to speak and BE more authentically, more honestly.
 Amanda's brilliant example, voice and principled clarity exists for Black people's benefit, and for EVERYONE'S benefit.
 Who doesn't want to work with that?

 It is an unfortunate projection from the author to assume that Amanda is "committed to exhaustingly agitating the establishment".
-What if - instead - Amanda's valuable work is driven by her deep love for humanity, and her commitment to Truth.
+What if - instead - Amanda's valuable work is driven by her deep love for humanity, black people in particular, and her commitment to Truth?

 Sometimes that does mean agitation, and not for some short period or performative stint.
 It means stepping into your power as a human; a localized expression of what is.
 Employing your best skills and resources in a way that clarifies Truth.
 Thank you for that commitment, Amanda.